machitgarha/phirs/docs/en/usage-guide.md

 ```

 **Important Note**: The returning paths are not checked to exist, be accessible (readable or writeable), or be absolute (i.e. not relative), because different users may have different needs.

+## Exception Handling

+All getter methods throw `PathNotFoundException` if the path cannot be built.
+There may be different reasons to this.
+For example, neither `%UserProfile%` nor `%HomeDrive%` environment variables defined on a Windows platform.

+`DirectoryProviderFactory` class throws `Exception`s (library-defined) in certain conditions, like wrong input arguments, or a provider not set for the requested platform and type.